cloudbees-days/cloudbees-field-workshops/docs/core/core-5.md

 # Lab - Triggering Pipelines with Cross Team Collaboration

-* In this lab we will use CloudBees Core cross team collaboration by adding an event trigger listener so that when the job for our base image is complete, it will kick off our frontend application job with an event payload that includes the information for the `node` image to use.
+* In this lab we will use CloudBees CI cross team collaboration by adding an event trigger listener so that when the job for our base image is complete, it will kick off our frontend application job with an event payload that includes the information for the `node` image to use.
 * First, to figure out what we're dealing with, let's look at the part of the `Dockerfile` for the `microblog-frontend` application.
 By default, it will use the `node:lts-alpine` image:

 ```Dockerfile